Mastermind of last year's multi-crore Gurugram heist arrested | Law-Order

 Mastermind of last year's multi-crore Gurugram heist arrested

-Gangster Vikas Lagarpuria, the alleged mastermind of a multi-crore heist here last year and accused in cases of murder and extortion, has been arrested at Delhi airport, a special task force official said on Thursday.The arrest was in coordination with central agencies, the official added.The suspect hails from Lagarpur village in Haryanas Jhajjar district.
+Gangster Vikas Lagarpuria, the alleged mastermind of a multi-crore heist here last year and accused in cases of murder and extortion, was arrested near the Delhi-Gurugram border on Thursday, a top special task force official said.B Satheesh Balan, IG of STF, Gurugram, said Lagarpuria was travelling in a cab when he was nabbed.Earlier, another official had said that the gangster was arrested from the Delhi airport.The suspect hails from Lagarpur village in Haryanas Jhajjar district.

 - Country: